hritik5102/Fundamentals-of-babel/README.md

 }();
 ```

-## const, let, arrow function, async await will transpiled into ecmascript 5 ( ES5 ).
+## Transpile code from ES2015 (ES6) to ES2014 (ES5).

 <img src="assets/4.png" width="60%" height="60%">

+The keywords “const”, “let”, arrow functions, and async/await will be transpiled into ECMAScript 5 (ES5).

 ```
 💡 Catch

 This is not the best solution, because we are assuming that ES5 will probably work in all browsers.
 But actually, it will not work for the older version.
 ```

 **Important**: We should think about the browser that we want to support.